Sindhura-b/VisualQuestionAnswering_TransformerFusion/README.md

 For Experiment 2, I took the best-performing model from Experiment 1 and explored different fusion and training methods.
 The results of this experiment reported in Table 2 are interesting to notice that even though MFB and MFH layers are selectively designed to capture rich multi-modal interactions, they performed poorly in comparison to multiplicative fusion and simple linear fusion techniques for the selected model and dataset.
 Initially, this behavior was attributed to slow learning by MFB and MFH modules that resulted in not being able to achieve better accuracy in 5 epochs.
-So, epochs ire increased to 10 and the results did not improve much.
+So, epochs are increased to 10 and the results did not improve much.
 On increasing epochs, multiplicative fusion still performed comparatively ill up to a certain extent and both models shoid no improvement in validation scores towards the end indicating that learning has stopped.
 This behavior could be attributed to both the structure of the fusion layer and the dataset.
 Multiplicative fusion is still shallow and does not capture deeper multi-modal interactions as every element in image encoding interacts with only one other element in text encoding, MFB technique uses sum-pooling to capture the interaction and there aren’t any direct parameters to learn multi-modal interaction.
 The latest VQA models used co-attention or D-depth transformer